-Students who complete a required set of mathematics and statistics classes as part of a 20-credit degree program will earn professionally-recognized certificates.
+Students who complete a required set of mathematics and statistics courses as part of a 20-credit degree program will earn professionally-recognized certificates.

 Certificate in Actuarial and Financial Mathematics